petermarkley/fetc_maker/README.md

-# fetc_maker
+# Flat Earth Trading Card Maker
-Flat Earth Trading Card Maker
+This is a little widget to help you make your own [trading cards related to flat earthers](https://www.flerf.info/index.php/Category:Trading_Cards).